This article explains how you can transfer time off to DATEV via the DATEV integration.

 - Unpaid vacation

-- Unexcused time off (unpaid)
+- Unexcused absence (unpaid)

 - Irrevocable exemption